 Tip: It's wet most places in July & August.
 Cheap rain boots are easy to find in Anchorage.
 Many prefer Xtratuf Neoprene boots.
 Lightweight polypro underwear is another good thing to consider for the first couple of months.

-In fact, I wear a similar setup most of the year up here in the Bering Strait region for day-to-day moving around the village, with the addition of Patagonia midweight polypro underwear in winter.
-I only wear the real winter gear, and pac boots from late November until about end of February or early March, or when travelling by small plane.
+In fact, I wore a similar setup most of the year up here in the Bering Strait region for day-to-day moving around the village, with the addition of Patagonia midweight polypro underwear in winter.
+I only worethe real winter gear, and pac boots from late November until about end of February or early March, or when travelling by small plane.

 If you are doing outdoor activities during the main thrust of winter, such as snowmobiling, skiing, ice fishing or snowshoing, all of these activities usually have fairly specialized clothing.
 Your fellow teachers will fill you in.